-Introduce little ones to Christ's love and sacrifice with these engaging stories.
+Introduce little ones to Christ's love and sacrifice with these engaging picture books about Lent and Easter.

 Parents and educators often face a bit of a dilemma at this time of year.
 We want to include our children and students in every part of the liturgical year, but how can we explain Lent in a way that is comprehensible to little ones?